mukeemansari69/Basic-project-Design-using-HTML-and-CSS/README.md

 Features

 ✅ Responsive Navigation Bar - Includes a logo, navigation links, and a search bar.

 ✅ Hero Section - Features a welcome message with a brief introduction and a profile image.

-✅ Call-to-Action Button - A "Chat With Me" button to encourage engagement.
+✅ Call-to-Action Button - A "Chat With Me" button to encourage engagement0.

 ✅ Footer with Social Links - Displays links to GitHub, Instagram, and LinkedIn.

 ✅ Hover Effects - Interactive effects on buttons and navigation links for a better user experience.

 Technologies Used